Cirru/goose/readme.md

 ## Goose is a command which adds brackets for golang!

 Golang is great!
-But its syntax don't fit me..
+But its syntax doesn't fit me..
 I have no idea about changing it.
-So, change the way I code.
+Only to change the way I code it.
-Please help me if you are familiar with Golang, or if you like indentation-sensitive syntax.
+Please help me if you are familiar with Golang.
+Indentation-sensitive syntax is more concise.
+Some people like it, some hate it.
+But there should always be an alternative solution for the minority.
 Hope you like it.

 ### Installation

 By now it's a simple and fragile script adding brackets by counting.
+There shouldn't be any output after running it.
+Note that I only tested on Linux.
-Installing it with npm, you may need to add `sudo` in front:
+Installing it with npm, some of you may need to add `sudo`:

 ```
 npm install -g goose
 ```

-### Consodered:
+### Considered:

+It'll be much more complicated to make it compatible with the whole go syntax.
+Below is the parts covered in this script:

 * `var const import` use parentheses
 * `case` don't need brackets